Darkle/MarkSearch/README.md

 The browser extension also has the ability to show your MarkSearch bookmarks on google search pages, so you can see results for you search terms from Google and MarkSearch at the same time.

 ## Features
-- Full text search of the web pages you save.
+- Full text search of the web pages you save
 - Search by site just like google (e.g. site:example.com thingToSearchFor)
 - Search by date
+- An archive of the page you save is also created so that you can view the page even if it is no longer online
-- MarkSearch results integrated in to google results page so you can search both at once.
+- MarkSearch results integrated in to google results page so you can search both at once
-- Browser extention to easily save a web page with one click.
+- Browser extention to easily save a web page with one click
-- Fast - because MarkSearch doesn't run on a server on the internet, it should display results as fast as google.
+- Fast - because MarkSearch doesn't run on a server on the internet, it should display results as fast as google
+- Bookmark expiry - get an email with old bookmarks that you can delete
+- You can change the location of the MarkSearch database to make it easy to back it up to Dropbox
+- Easily import and export bookmarks en masse
-- Cross platform; MarkSearch runs on Linux, MacOS & Windows.
+- Cross platform; MarkSearch runs on Linux, MacOS & Windows
-- Simple to install; just download the latest release for you operating system and run.
+- Simple to install; just download the latest release for you operating system and run

 ## Screenshots